grantmcdermott/grantmcdermott.github.io/_posts/2020-10-19-better-way-adjust-ses.md

   coord_flip()
 {% endhighlight %}

-{% highlight text %}
-## Original model not retained as part of coeftest object.
-For additional model summary information (r.squared, df, etc.), consider passing `glance.coeftest()` an object where the underlying model has been saved, i.e.`lmtest::coeftest(..., save = TRUE)`.
-##
-## This message is displayed once per session.
-{% endhighlight %}

 ![plot of chunk sandwich_coefplot](/figure/posts/2020-10-19-better-way-adjust-ses/sandwich_coefplot-1.png)

 And there you have it: An intuitive and helpful comparison across a host of specifications, even though we only "ran" the underlying model once.
 Simple!

 ## Example 2: fixest

-While **sandwich** covers a wide range of model classes in R, it's important to emphasise that a number of libraries provide their own specialised methods for on-the-fly SE adjustment.
+While **sandwich** covers a wide range of model classes in R, it's important to know that a number of libraries provide their own specialised methods for on-the-fly SE adjustment.
 The one that I want to show you for this second example is the [**fixest**](https://github.com/lrberge/fixest) package ([@Laurent Bergé](https://twitter.com/lrberge)).

 If you follow me on Twitter or have read my lecture notes, you already know that I am a huge fan of this package.
 It's very elegantly designed and provides an insanely fast way to estimate high-dimensional fixed effects models.
 More importantly for today's post, **fixest** offers automatic support for on-the-fly SE adjustment.
-Specifically, we only need to run our model once and can then adjust the SEs on the backend via a call to either `summary(..., se = 'se_type')` or `summary(..., cluster = c('cluster_vars')`.[^2]
+We only need to run our model once and can then adjust the SEs on the backend via a call to either `summary(..., se = 'se_type')` or `summary(..., cluster = c('cluster_vars')`.[^2]

-To demonstrate this feature, I'm going to run some regressions on a subsample of the well-known RITA air traffic data.
+To demonstrate, I'm going to run some regressions on a subsample of the well-known RITA air traffic data.
 I've already downloaded the dataset from [Revolution Analytics](https://packages.revolutionanalytics.com/datasets/) and prepped it for the narrow purposes of this blog post.
 (See the [data appendix](#data) below for code.)
 All told we're looking at 9 variables extending over approximately 1.8 million rows.
 So, not "big" data by any stretch of the imagination, but my regressions should take at least a few seconds to run on most computers.